 - Setbacks can also be caused by physical items (for example, everyday spoons can spark memories of drug use in former heroin users)

-Triggers can be people, places, activities, or even items that cause you to crave your drug of choice or return you to the emotional state that caused you to use it in the first place.
+Triggers can be people, places, activities, or even things that cause you to crave your drug of choice or return you to the emotional state that caused you to use it in the first place.

-A trigger might be something you do on purpose or an environment you place yourself in on purpose (for example, being around individuals who still use drugs while attempting to quit), but it can also be inadvertent.
+A trigger might be something you do on purpose or an environment you place yourself in (for example, being around individuals who still use drugs while attempting to quit), but it can also be inadvertent.
 In addition, triggers might be unique to each individual.

 - Anniversaries or significant occasions that evoke strong emotions